Frank Tashlin: Animator and brief career as cartoonist

 Born in Weehawken, New Jersey, Tashlin drifted from job to job after dropping out of high school in New Jersey at age 13.
-In 1930, he began working for John Foster as a cartoonist on the Aesop's Fables cartoon series, then worked briefly for Amadee J. Van Beuren, but he was just as much a drifter in his animation career as he had been as a teenager.
-Tashlin joined Leon Schlesinger's cartoon studio at Warner Bros. as an animator in 1933, where he was known as a fast animator.
-He used his free time to start his own comic strip in 1934 called Van Boring, inspired by former boss Van Beuren, which ran for three years.
+In 1930, he began working for John Foster as a cartoonist on the Aesop's Fables cartoon series, then worked briefly at Van Beuren Studios, but he was just as much a drifter in his animation career as he had been as a teenager.
+Tashlin joined Leon Schlesinger's cartoon studio at Warner Bros.
+Pictures as an animator in 1933, where he was known as a fast animator.
+He used his free time to start his own comic strip in 1934 called Van Boring, inspired by former boss Amedee J. Van Beuren, which ran for three years.
 He signed his comic strip "Tish Tash", and used the same name for his cartoon credits (at the time it was considered extremely unprofessional to use anything except one's birth name among animators, but Tashlin was able to get away with this due to the anti-German sentiment of that era).
 Tashlin was fired from the studio when he refused to give Schlesinger a cut of his comic strip revenues.
-He joined the Ub Iwerks studio in 1934, and moved to Hal Roach's studio the next year as a writer.
+He joined Animated Pictures Corp. in 1934, and moved to Hal Roach's studio the next year as a writer.

 Tashlin returned to Schlesinger in 1936 as an animation director, where his diverse interest and knowledge of the industry brought a new understanding of camerawork to the Warners directors.
 "He used all different kinds of camera angles, montages, and pan shots, vertical and horizontal."
 He directed 16 or 17 shorts from 1936 to 1938.
 He was making $150 a week.
-At one point he had an argument with studio manager Henry Binder and resigned.
-In 1938, he worked for Disney in the story department, where he made 50 dollars a week.
+In 1937, as part of a restructuring, Tashlin moved to Friz Freleng's old unit when Freleng left Schlesinger for MGM, meaning that Cal Howard and Cal Dalton took over Tashlin's old unit, Howard was succeeded in 1938 by Ben Hardaway, and both Hardaway and Dalton was succeeded in 1939 by the return of Friz Freleng.
+At one point he had an argument with studio manager Henry Binder and resigned; he was replaced by Chuck Jones as director.
+In 1938, he worked for Walt Disney Productions in the story department, where he voluntarily worked for $50 a week, a lower salary, as Disney provided vastly superior working conditions.
+Tashlin and fellow Disney employee Roy Williams would periodically throw Donald Duck voice actor Clarence Nash out of a window while he rests for their amusement.